kellywoo/rx-query/README.md

 <tr>
 <td colspan="3">
-  you can add rxQueryHashKey key to param for query and it has more priority to get hash.
+  you can add rxQueryCachingKey key to param for query and it has more priority to get hash.
 </td>
 </tr>
 </tbody>